About the Fellowship

 - Each fellowship begins with the academic year (August 16, 2020) and has a term of three years.
 A fellowship may be renewed one time, subject to eligibility (within 10 years of doctoral degree-applies to renewal period) and available funding.

-- Each fellowship provides both a $5,000 salary supplement and a $5,000 research fund each academic year of the three-year term.
+- Each fellowship provides both a $5,000 salary supplement each academic year of the three-year term and a one-time $5,000 research fund .
 The research fund cannot be used to provide compensation to the faculty and cannot be used for course buyout.
 The funds do not carry-over and cannot be extended.

 - Fellowship recipients must continue to fulfill normal expectations of teaching effectiveness, professional development, research and scholarship, and departmental and university service during the duration of the fellowship.

 - Fellowship recipients are expected to participate in a limited number of special events during the duration of the fellowship, such as admitted student days, open houses, and recognition events.